alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/tutorial/part-03.md

 ## Part 3 – A Tic-Tac-Toe game in a general window.

 In the previous part we saw that an application’s icon is provided via data embedded in the executable, called a resource.
-Now we’ll additionally use a resource called a dialog template, that describes the contents of a simple window.
+Now we’ll additionally use a resource called a **dialog template**, that describes the contents of a simple window.
 As a concrete example we’ll use that for a simple Tic-Tac-Toe (tree in a row) game in a general window.

 That window contains two text areas and nine flat buttons, specified by the dialog template:

 ![The Tic-Tac-Toe game window](part-03/images/sshot-1.the-final-window.png)

 The game logic is just a little detail at the end, though.
-Mainly the five (!) versions of the program exemplify general Windows programming techniques and issues, a kind of C style **event based programming**, with the game logic added in as a final touch in the fifth version.
+Mainly the five (!) versions of the program exemplify general Windows programming techniques and issues, a kind of C style **event based programming**.
 The parts of the Windows API used here are all designed for use from C, and we’ll use this API more or less directly with C++ as just a “better C”.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->